Carmalized Onions and Grilled Blue Cheese Burgers

-As the Executive Chef at Chapman House, Chef Chris’ extensive experience includes a degree from the Culinary Institute of America, and more than a decade spent developing menus and working in kitchens at notable restaurants in Chicago and his hometown of Detroit.
+Featured Cuisine du Jour Chef Chris Cason’s love for the culinary arts began in his grandmother’s kitchen.
+This took him to pursue a degree from the Culinary Institute of America and onto more than a decade of developing menus and working in kitchens at notable restaurants in Chicago, New York and his hometown of Detroit.

-At Chapman House you will discover modern American dining inspired by French culinary tradition.
-Menus are written based on daily market availability that changes throughout the seasons and the wide array of fresh ingredients sourced from the Great Lakes region.
+At Chapman House, located at 311 Walnut Blvd in Rochester, the Cason brothers write their menus based on daily market availability that changes throughout the seasons and the wide array of fresh ingredients sourced from the Great Lakes region.
 Their mission is to deliver memorable dining experiences through extraordinary cuisine and engaged personal service.

 Chef James Ung was born in Malaysia, and moved to the United States at the age of 18 to attend Northwood University in Midland, Michigan where he majored in International Business and Economics.
 His first venture into the culinary world was at Genji – a Japanese Steakhouse and Sushi Bar in Midland where he was a Teppanyaki Chef for 4 years, creating delicious meals in front of his guests.
 (Did we mention that Wolf is bringing out a new Teppanyaki Griddle Module?!)
 He then moved to Chicago and worked under a notable French chef for 2 years at the Marriot Hotel in Oak Brook, Illinois.
 Moving back to Michigan, Chef James was promoted to Sushi Chef back at Genji where he created delicious delicacies for 3 years.